benjimin/pywebcorp/README.md

 (or respective python 3 equivalents), so that downstream software just works (or can be made to work with minimal modification).

+### Status

+This pure python code successfully demonstrates HTTP download through a proxy using NTLM authentication and SSPI credentials.
+It is not dependent on pywin32 as it includes a ctypes alternative.
+Currently it has only a dummy interface;
+the next step would be to adapt to an existing web connection/request library.

 Background
 ----------